shihankanungo/shihankanungo.github.io/quotes.md

 > "We don't see things as they are, we see them as we are." -- Anaïs Nin

+> "Fear is the main source of superstition, and one of the main sources of cruelty.
+To conquer fear is the beginning of wisdom." --- Bertrand Russell

 > "What you get by achieving your goals is not as important as what you become by achieving your goals." --- Zig Ziglar

 > "Mathematics requires a small dose, not of genius, but of an imaginative freedom which, in a larger dose, would be insanity." --- Angus K. Rodgers